 Step 3: In the new window, select System Maintenance.

-Finally, give some time so that your computer’s window system undergoes the troubleshoot process and check if the Windows Modules Installer Worker issues are solved.
+Finally, give some time so that your computer’s window system undergoes the troubleshoot process and check if the Windows Modules Installer Worker High CPU Usage Error is solved.

 Windows Modules Installer Worker is a default process, and any change that you bring about in this process if goes wrong can lead to more problems related to your computer working & efficiency.
 Thus, be careful while using the methods provided in the article, and I hope they will help you in solving this issue.